juristr/trello-burndown/README.md

 It's recommended to create a daily job that generates the necessary data to be served by the web server.

+## Configuration

+Every configuration can be done directly in a `settings.json` file that should be created (if not yet present) in the application's root folder.
+Here's a template of such a settings file:

+	{
+		"applicationKey":	"--insert application key--",
+		"userToken":		"--insert user token--",
+		"boardId":			"--insert board id--",
+		"port":             8008,
+		"template":			"default.template",
+		"home_template":	"home.template",
+		"html_title":		"Trello burndown chart generator",
+		"html_header":		"Burndown for sprint "
+	}

+The possible configurations available are the following:

+	applicationKey		Insert your obtained application key from Trello to get access to it userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes port 				The port the web server is listening, default is 8008 template			Defines the name of the template to be used (will be searched in `templates` subfolder) html_title			Title of the generated page
+	html_header			Header of the generated page (H1)

 ### Obtain a Trello token

 First, log in to Trello and open [Generate API Keys](https://trello.com/1/appKey/generate "Generate API Keys").
 You will receive an key to use in the next step.